Gamocologists/TranslatorBot/README.md

-# Gamocologist's Discord Bot
+# Translation Bot

-This is a bot that is used to help the Gamocologists with their Discord server.
-For now, it includes the following functional modules:

-### **Translation**
+Derived from GamocologistsBot's Translation module, this discord bot provides translation using the DeepL translation engine.

-This module is used to translate text from one language to another.
+This bot is used to translate text from one language to another.
 It has two general purpose commands:

 -> **§translate** - Translates text from an autodetected language to another specified language.